-Welcome, and thank you for choosing Howard Center.
-This handbook is designed to familiarize you with Howard Center and to explain your rights and responsibilities.

-It is available in a number of different languages, large print, and in electronic format.
-If you would like a different format or if you need help understanding any information in this handbook, please ask a staff member or call 802-488-6000.
+Welcome to Howard Center!
+Thank you for choosing Howard Center for your and/or a loved one's care.
+This handbook is designed to inform you about Howard Center, share what we value, and to explain your rights and responsibilities.
+It is available in several different languages, large print, and in electronic format.
+If you would like a different format or if you need any information explained further, please ask a staff member or call our main line at 802-488-6000.

-We hope that you find our services helpful in supporting you and/or your family members.
-If you have questions, please don't hesitate to ask.
-We strive to provide compassionate care and treatment for children, adults, and families in our community to ensure Help is here.
+On behalf of our Howard Center family, we hope that you find our services beneficial in supporting you and/or your family.
+We endeavor to provide thoughtful, respectful, and effective care and treatment for children, adults, families, and our community.
+We appreciate you coming to Howard Center and look forward to joining you on your road to wellness.